Wiki · Concept · Last reviewed June 25, 2026

 Term History

-Andrej Karpathy popularized the phrase in February 2025 while describing a style of building with AI where the programmer gives in to conversational flow and can temporarily forget the code exists.
-The phrase spread quickly because it named a real change already visible in tools such as Cursor, GitHub Copilot, Claude Code, Replit, Lovable, v0, and other AI app-building environments.
+Andrej Karpathy popularized the phrase in a February 2, 2025 X post describing a style of building with AI where the programmer gives in to conversational flow and can temporarily stop attending to the code as code.
+The original post remains the best primary term source, though X access may require authentication.

-By late 2025, Collins had selected "vibe coding" as its Word of the Year, signaling that the term had moved beyond developer slang into general culture.
+The phrase spread quickly because it named a real change already visible in AI code editors, coding agents, and app-building environments.
+By late 2025, Collins selected "vibe coding" as its Word of the Year, signaling that the term had moved beyond developer slang into general culture.
 That recognition matters less as a dictionary event than as evidence that software creation was becoming legible to non-programmers as a conversational act.

 Workflow